-Name the major U.S. sports event, and Director of Photography Chuck Samataro has probably covered it.
+Name a major U.S. sports event, and Director of Photography Chuck Samataro has probably covered it.

 Starting out in the 1980s with ESPN, Chuck migrated from editor to a director of photography, breaking away in 2013 to build an independent business.
 In the ensuing years, Chuck has worked with the biggest names in sports broadcasting including ESPN, Fox, NBC, Turner, and PGA of America.
 He’s shot many NBA Finals and NCAA Final Four tournaments, dozens of Masters and U.S. Open golf tournaments, multiple Super Bowls, Major League Baseball’s World Series, as well as the Winter Olympics in Nagano.

 After decades in the business, Chuck has found his sweet spot: multi-camera interviews with athletes and their families that add color and interest to sports events.
 In a recent example, he did two behind-the-scenes shoots for ESPN’s coverage of the Special Olympics, traveling to visit his subjects on their home turf in both Finland and England.
 “The types of projects I enjoy the most are not so much situations where I have to go and get a shot, but projects where I create the shot,” he says.
 “I really enjoy making connections with the athletes and their families.”

 Chuck loves the challenge of walking into any space and creating a compelling shoot.
 For that, reliable power is essential.

 Chuck powers his stories with Anton/Bauer Titon 90 and 150 Gold-Mount batteries.
 In addition to his Sony PMW-F5 camera, he also powers his Litepanels Astra LED lights, SmallHD monitor, and an EMotimo motion control unit with the batteries.